Kaixhin/dockerfiles/cuda-ssh/cuda_v7.0/README.md

 The NVIDIA Visual Profiler (`nvvp`) can be accessed with an X client, after having run ssh with the `-X` flag.

+For more information on CUDA on Docker, see the [repo readme](https://github.com/Kaixhin/dockerfiles#cuda).

 Citation
 --------
 If you find this useful in research please consider [citing this work](https://github.com/Kaixhin/dockerfiles/blob/master/CITATION.md).